 Villa Canestrari is a true artisan winery and the Villa Canestrari Soavé Superiore DOCG Riserva 2015 rated 97/100 is an outstanding wine where you can taste the history of the area!
 Popsy & JJ found a family that is obsessed with this grape and making amazing wine!
 They have been making wine for 4 generations.
 The lessons passed down from family member to family member are still being used today.

 The harvesting starts around mid-September and ends in October; two passes through the vineyards and careful grape selection ensures perfect ripening.
 The grapes are then left to dry for two months.
 The wine matures for at least one year in new, lightly toasted barrels, thus encouraging the malolactic fermentation.
 Bottling is followed by extended cellaring before release.

-This wine when poured is a golden straw colour, its aroma abounds with exotic fruit and gorgeous spicy, nutty notes.
+Villa Canestrari, when poured, is a golden straw colour.
+Its aroma abounds with exotic fruit and gorgeous spicy, nutty notes.
 The palate has just a hint of vanilla with quite intense stone fruit, and traces of banana and pineapple.
 Its superb balance is a credit to their masterly vinification.
-Popsy & JJ matched this with Barramundi fillet with crispy skin and these two together are like Tubs and Crocket from Miami Vice, a great team for a summer day!
+Popsy & JJ matched this with a Barramundi fillet with crispy skin and these two together are like Tubs and Crocket from Miami Vice, a great team for a summer day!